top of page

 CCF_000043 - Copy_edited.jpg

-Rina De Tata, lyric soprano, a strong-willed and tenacious woman who in the early 1940s had the courage to break down the chastened culture of women, embarking on the study of singing with sacrifice and passion, despite coming from a non-wealthy class.
+Rina De Tata, a lyric soprano, a strong-willed and tenacious woman who in the early 1940s had the courage to overthrow the chastened culture of women, embarking on the study of singing with sacrifice and passion, despite coming from a less wealthy background.

-Since she was a little girl she was chosen for school plays and shows, but the first to sense her talent was her father, Pasquale De Tata, Marshal of the Carabinieri, killed on duty by a mad criminal.
-Father Pasquale was in love with opera and also with the voice of his daughter Rina, so he took her to study privately with illustrious Masters of Naples and then at the Conservatory.
+From a young age, she was chosen for school plays and performances, but the first to recognize her talent was her father, Pasquale De Tata, a Carabinieri Marshal who was killed on duty by a madman.
+Pasquale was in love with opera and also with his daughter Rina's voice, so he took her to study privately with illustrious teachers in Naples and then at the Conservatory.

-The eldest of seven children, Rina tried not to burden the family with expenses, so to go to the Conservatory she jumped on horse-drawn carts that transported hay from one village to another and she even sewed her own clothes, inspired by the ideas of Scarlett O'Hara in "Gone with the Wind"; in fact, Rina, when her mother changed the curtains, took advantage of the opportunity to make new clothes to be up to the environment of the Conservatory.
-She said, in fact, that in those days the Masters of the Conservatory caused a lot of anxiety and suggestion, they were dressed in dark, elegant suits and with bow ties and addressed everyone with the formal "lei", even young boys.
+The eldest of seven children, Rina tried to avoid burdening the family with expenses, so to get to the Conservatory she hopped on horse-drawn carts that transported hay from one village to another.
+She even sewed her own clothes, inspired by the ideas of Scarlett O'Hara in "Gone with the Wind."
+In fact, when her mother changed the curtains, Rina took the opportunity to make new clothes to match the Conservatory atmosphere.
+She said, in fact, that in those days, the Conservatory teachers were very anxious and suggestive; they dressed in dark, elegant suits and bow ties and addressed everyone formally, even young boys.

-After obtaining her teaching diploma, she attended the San Pietro a Majella Conservatory in Naples, where she perfected her voice, becoming increasingly well-known in Frattamaggiore and throughout the Neapolitan hinterland, until she gradually became a sought-after light soprano.
-In 1945, she married Francesco Marchese, general secretary of the Province of Naples, who became her first supporter, not only supporting her in her career, but also acting as her real manager.
-From this happy marriage three children were born, Mario, Genni and Milena, for whom she gave up leaving Italy in the 60s to pursue a career in the world.
+After earning her teaching diploma, she attended the San Pietro a Majella Conservatory in Naples, where she honed her voice, becoming increasingly well-known in Frattamaggiore and throughout the Neapolitan hinterland, until she gradually became a sought-after soprano.
+In 1945, she married Francesco Marchese, secretary general of the Province of Naples, who became her first supporter, not only supporting her career but also acting as her manager.
+This happy marriage produced three children, Mario, Genni, and Milena, for whom she decided to leave Italy in the 1960s to pursue a career abroad.

-Francesco Marchese, her husband, dedicated a book to her in the early 90s entitled “Addio Chicago”, which tells the story of Rina's artistic career and, above all, the vicissitudes related to a contract with the impresario Ermenegildo Ziccardi, Founder President of the Infant Christ Association of Chicago America, who was very impressed by the quality and technique of Rina's voice, as well as her stage presence, so much so that he proposed a contract that would have seen her spend many months in America in the early 60s.
-All the documents were sent by plane which unfortunately crashed, ruining Chicago and all the opportunities it offered.
+In the early 1990s, her husband Francesco Marchese dedicated a book to her, titled “Goodbye Chicago,” which recounts the events surrounding Rina's artistic career and, above all, the vicissitudes surrounding a contract with the impresario Ermenegildo Ziccardi, Founder President of the Infant Christ Association of Chicago America, who was so impressed by the quality and technique of Rina's voice, as well as her stage presence, that he proposed a contract that would have seen her spend many months in America in the early 1960s.
+All the documents were sent by plane, which unfortunately crashed, ruining Chicago and all the opportunities it offered.

 16 years old Cinderella Rossini.jpg